 The President must accept, reject or revise the recommendations of the Ad Hoc Committee and inform the Committee and the complainant in writing of the decision.

 V.E.
 The Board of Regents:

-The Board of Regents is charged with accepting or rejecting the recommendation of the President.
-The Board of Regent's decision is final.
+The Board of Regents is charged with accepting or rejecting the recommendation of the President's decision relative to the faculty member's complaint.
+Its decision is final.